mhearne-usgs/diversity/README.md

-# diversity
-Diversity from a White Dude's Perspective
+# Diversity from a White Dude's Perspective

 I have a confession to make.
 I am on the planning committee for this year's Scipy (Birds of a Feather), and there was a lot of initial